 For Preschool: Non-French families new to the Lycée Français de New York apply for Financial Aid between October 2 and January 15.

 For Grades 1-12: Apply for Lycée Financial Aid and Admissions at the same time.

-(Current applying for Financial Aid for the following year may visit MyLycée starting January 31st)
+(Current families applying for Financial Aid for the following year may visit MyLycée starting January 31st)

 Our Financial Aid is assessed by SMART AID, an independent assessment service.
 In order to be considered for financial assistance from the school, each family must submit a complete SMART AID application and a letter explaining the need for financial assistance.
 To access the SMART AID electronic application for the current year, please click here.
 To access the SMART AID electronic application for the following school year, please apply during the designated timeframe.
 If you are French, you must also apply for French Government Financial Aid as soon as possible (within the French Government deadlines).

 Visit the French Government Website to access financial aid application information.
 Complete your application and request an in-person appointment with the Consulate (within the applicable deadline) for in-person submission of your completed application.
 The consulate will not accept applications and documents sent electronically.